zinebnadak/FrontendDevelopment-25/readme.md

 - `login_encrypt.html`
 - `login_decrypt.html`

-### Important
+### Transition to Hashing

-This is an educational exercise only.
-It is not real-world security.

-### Future Improvement

-- Hashing implementation demonstration
-- Conceptual comparison: encryption vs hashing
+In this project, we will transition from the Caesar-cipher-based “Tricell Encryption Algorithm 1.0” to **hashing** to understand the difference between encryption and secure password handling.

+Planned focus:
+- Implement a hashing-based login demo (frontend simulation)
+- Compare **encryption vs hashing** (what each is for, and why hashing is used for passwords)
-- Why real systems use salted hashing (e.g., bcrypt / Argon2)
+- Explain why real systems use **salted password hashing** (e.g., bcrypt / Argon2) instead of custom encryption

 # Webbserver